NITHISHBV/NITHISHBV/README.md

 👨‍🎓 BCA Graduate with a focus on Full Stack developer.

-⏳ Currently working as Full Stack Developer internship at JayBlues technologies.
+⏳ Currently working as Full Stack Developer  at JayBlues technologies.

 🔍 Seeking growth and connection.

 📚 Spent the past year expanding knowledge and skills in Full stack development.

-🎯 Focusing on database Developer.
+🎯 Focusing on Cloud Developer.

 🚀 Enthusiastic about open-source contributions and solving real-world challenges.